vpnagraj/shiny-workshop/notes.md

 Shiny is a light-weight web application framework.
 What does that mean?

-It means that Shiny has essentia

-- You want to execute R code dynamically based on user input
+It means that Shiny was built to execute R code dynamically based on user input.
+That's it.

-You might be better off using something other than Shiny if:

-- You need to create a website with lots of users
-- You need to create a native mobile app
+If you're trying to create a "heavy" website (e.g. lots of users, complex database structure, etc.) or a native mobile app (like the kind you install of your iThing), then you should probably look elsewhere.

-It's built to run code written in R, and is maintained by RStudio.
-There's really robust documentation and plenty of resources both for beginners and advanced Shiny developers:
+Shiny is built to run code written in R, and it can showcase any of the computational "stuff" R is capable of.

+It's maintained by RStudio, and there's robust documentation and resources for both beginners and advanced Shiny developers:

 - [Tutorial for those new to Shiny](http://shiny.rstudio.com/tutorial/)
 - [Collection of posts covering the basics of layout, reactivity and extensions for Shiny](http://shiny.rstudio.com/articles/)